iodide-project/iodide/docs/api.md

 The `iodide.output` API provides convenience functions for programmatically adding DOM elements to your report without having to explicitly include them in a Markdown chunk.

-The DOM elements created using these functions are inserted into your report in the order in which they appear in your JSMD code.
+The DOM elements created using these functions are inserted into your report in the order in which they appear in your IOMD code.
 Importantly, the code chunk that created the element provides a key that allows Iodide to track the location of the element.
 Because of this, if you evaluate a code chunk that produces a DOM element using these functions, changing that code chunk will cause the element to be removed from your report and you will have to evaluate the code chunk again to refresh the element.
 (This is ensures that obsolete DOM elements are never left behind when you make code changes)

 These convenience functions are only intended to be used for synchronous rendering.
 If you use them within an asynchronous callback, the DOM elements may be placed in unexpected positions within your report.
 To ensure that you have full control over the placement of DOM elements that you wish to target within asynchronous operations, it is recommended that you explicitly place a target DOM element within a Markdown chunk.